aaayumi/100-days-of-code/log.md

 **Thoughts:**
 I want to learn more but I feel sick today.
 I decided to take a rest...
 I will give this time back tomorrow!

+Day 15: February 23, 2017

++**Today's Progress**: Read You-Dont-Know-JS(This & Objects) Twitch app.

++**Today's Work**
+You-Dont-Know-JS Scope
+Twitch app from FCC

+**Thoughts:**
+I couldn't make enough time to work on twitch app..
+Started to use Anki to remember the code what I learned!